Christie Brinkley, Tyra Banks & More Supermodels Whose Throwback Photos Are the Epitome of Perfection

 CHRISTY TURLINGTON

-CHRISTIE BRINLEY
+CHRISTIE BRINKLEY

-This black-and-white photo — taken in 1976 — of the now-63-year-old Brinkley is proof the supermodel has found the fountain of youth.
+This black-and-white photo — taken in 1976 — of the now-66-year-old Brinkley is proof the supermodel has found the fountain of youth.